 • This tour can begin in Budapest and end in Bratislava, or begin in Bratislava and end in Budapest.
 It is a one-way transfer.

 • This tour can either be booked as a small group tour (which means minimum of two guests and maximum of six guests) or a private tour.

-• Includes pick-up and drop off at your accommodation
+• Includes pick-up (generally between 9am-9:30am) and drop-off (generally between 7pm-8pm) from your accommodation

 • Up to two winery visits/tastings with generous tastings of 5-8 wines